uf-reef-avl/position_to_velocity/README.md

 6. [Comments on Code](#comments-on-code)

 ## Prerequisites
-There depends on the following packages:
+The following packages are requred depencencies:
 ```xml
 geometry_msgs
 roscpp